BGCG/project1/README.md

 * The W3C HTML validation service was used and no errors were found.

 * Lighthouse report output showed an excellent accessibility score.
-Below I have presentated a sreenshot from the homepage lighthouse report (as I am unaware how to perform audit on the whole website) but I performed the lighthouse audit on all pages scored and they all scored an accessibility score of 100%.
+Below I have presentated a sreenshot from the homepage lighthouse report (as I am unaware how to perform audit on the whole website).
+I performed the lighthouse audit on all pages scored and they all scored an accessibility score of 100%.

 ![Screenshot-of-lighthouse-report](assets/images/screenshots/lighthouse-report.png)